haugene/docker-transmission-openvpn/README.md

 On many modern linux systems, including Ubuntu, systemd can be used to start the transmission-openvpn at boot time, and restart it after any failure.

-Save the following as `/etc/systemd/system/transmission-openvpn.service`.
+Save the following as `/etc/systemd/system/transmission-openvpn.service`, and replace the OpenVPN PROVIDER/USERNAME/PASSWORD directives with your settings, and add any other directives that you're using.

-It's assuming that there is a `bittorrent` user set up with a home directory at `/home/bittorrent/`.
-The data directory will be mounted at `/home/bittorrent/data/`, and OpenVPN is set to exit if there is a connection failure.
+This service is assuming that there is a `bittorrent` user set up with a home directory at `/home/bittorrent/`.
+The data directory will be mounted at `/home/bittorrent/data/`.
+This can be changed to whichever user and location you're using.

+OpenVPN is set to exit if there is a connection failure.
 OpenVPN exiting triggers the container to also exit, then the `Restart=always` definition in the `transmission-openvpn.service` file tells systems to restart things again.

 ```
 [Unit]